This site requires JavaScript, please enable it in your browser!

 By Kordus, with 2 replies.

-Last reply by danpost, over 7 years ago:
+Last reply by danpost, almost 8 years ago:

 If you were to put a comment on the 'canSee' method, it should read: <Code Omitted>The center being the location gotten from '(getX(), getY())'.
 So, the 'shootPlayer' method will need to use something else to determine when to fire.
 It will also need another condition to limit how often a projectile is fired when the player is in range.
 This can be a random chance thing or a regular or randomized timer.